sanukaw007/RCWB/README.md

 - music: storage references and details of music notations
 - practices: a list of practices, their attendies and late-comers/excusers.

-## License
-This project is licensed under the MIT License.

 ## Developer
 Band Side Leader for the year 2024/25
 Sanuka Weerabaddana

+## License
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 Copyright (C) 2025 Sanuka Weerabaddana